StephenDsouza90/genai-pipeline-challenge/README.md

 ## Assumptions & Design Choices
 - **API Naming:** Endpoints use hyphens (`-`) instead of underscores (`_`) for improved readability and consistency with common RESTful API conventions.
 - **Logging:** All logs are in JSON format for easy integration with log aggregation and monitoring services (e.g., Datadog).
+- **Pinned Python version and dependencies**: Python version and its dependencies have been pinned to avoid breaking changes.
+Dependency updates can happen with dependabot.

 ---